-It’s time to pack up and leave this beautiful Yosemite National Park behind and head for the big city of San Francisco.
+It’s time to pack up and leave the beautiful National Park behind and head from Yosemite to San Francisco.
 There’s just time to reflect on our visit, and Mr Fletche and I are both in agreement that Yosemite has been our favourite part of the trip so far.
 But there is still so much to see!

 After much discussion on whether to exit Yosemite via the CA-120, CA-140 or the CA-41, we decide to take the slightly less straightforward route of CA-41 so that we can visit Mariposa Grove on the way out… You can never see too many trees can you?

-We retrace our route from the previous evening; this time we are delayed by roadworks at Tunnel View – not a bad place for a 10 minute delay as we can get out of the car and take some early morning pictures of this breathtaking vista – and then again at Wawona.
+We retrace our route from the previous evening.This time we’re delayed by roadworks at Tunnel View – not a bad place for a 10 minute delay as we can get out of the car and take some early morning pictures of this breathtaking vista.
+There’s a further delay at Wawona.
 Total delay time is probably around 20-30 minutes.

 We take the road to Mariposa Grove which is directly by the CA-41 Yosemite exit.
 It’s not a good sign when we see people driving around and around the parking lot.
-Vehicles have been squeezed into every available space, and yet still more cars are pouring in.
+Vehicles are squeezing into every available space.
+And every unavailable space.
+Still more cars are pouring in.

 After doing two circuits of the parking lot in the Fletchemobile, we decide that the big trees aren’t going anywhere, and it gives us yet another excuse to come back.
 So, earlier than expected, we’re on the road to San Francisco.

 Our lunch stop is planned for Merced, a lovely little town about 180 miles from Yosemite.
-We arrive earlier than planned, which is a good job as I have clearly drunk far too much water on the journey and I need to empty my bladder.
+We arrive earlier than anticipated, which is a good job as I have drank far too much water on the journey and I need to empty my bladder.
 Now.
 With the need for a toilet greater than my need for food, we find ourselves at Bishops on the Square on Main Street.
 We are greeted by a hostess whom I almost bowl over with my growing urgency (“Please tell me you have a restroom… You do… thank you thank you thank you….”) so we think it’s only polite to order lunch there too.
-A half sandwich with salad each (huge, so glad we only had half!), a shared bowl of fries, a soda for Mr Fletche and a Bud Light for me (replacing the liquid I had dispelled with such relief…) – $24.
+A half sandwich with salad each (huge, so glad we only had half!), a shared bowl of fries, a soda for Mr Fletche and a Bud Light for me.
+Reeplacing the liquid I had dispelled with such relief moments before.

-We would have been happy to stay and have a mooch around this little town; however there were parking restrictions due to the Merced High Homecoming Parade so it’s back on the road.
+We would have been happy to stay and have a mooch around this little town; however there are parking restrictions due to the Merced High Homecoming Parade so it’s back on the road.

-After the wonderful journeys we’ve taken so far, the journey to San Francisco is disappointing… a succession of freeways and interstates.
-I even find myself having a bit of a snooze… then suddenly we’re in Oakland, and San Francisco glistens ahead of us!
+After the wonderful journeys we’ve taken so far, the journey to San Francisco is a little disappointing, a succession of freeways and interstates.
+I even find myself having a bit of a snooze, then suddenly we’re in Oakland, and San Francisco glistens ahead of us!

-Mr Fletche negotiates the sudden increase in lanes and mad traffic extremely well; we’ve paid the $6 toll and we’re on the Bay Bridge!
-Now, I feel sorry for the Bay Bridge… Golden Gate Bridge gets all the press, but this is a pretty impressive piece of engineering too.
+Mr Fletche negotiates the sudden increase in lanes and traffic extremely well; we’ve paid the toll and we’re on the Bay Bridge!
+Golden Gate Bridge may get all the press, but this is a pretty impressive piece of engineering too.

 We check in; and once in our room, Mr Fletche has a well-deserved beer and I nurse a horrific San-Francisco traffic-induced headache.
 Or maybe it’s the multi-coloured walls of our room which are causing the headache..

-After an hour or so’s rest, we unpack and then head out into the evening sun.
+After a short rest, we unpack and head out into the evening sun.
 We walk down towards Chestnut Street, and then to Fort Mason Recreation Area.
-We love the way so many people are out and about – walking dogs, jogging, relaxing with friends in the park, cycling – and we both know that if we were going to live in a city in America, this would be it.
+So many people are out and about – walking dogs, jogging, relaxing with friends in the park, cycling – and we both know that if we were going to live in a city in America, this would be it.

-We don’t plan to go very far on our first evening, but we find ourselves at Ghirardelli Square – huge queues outside the Ice Cream Parlour – and then meandering into Fisherman’s Wharf.
-We half-heartedly try and find the Hyde & Beach Street Cable Car Turnaround to purchase 3-day Muni Passes – we don’t find it that evening although we possibly walk past it at least twice – and then end up at The Cannery.
+We don’t plan to go very far on our first evening, but we find ourselves at Ghirardelli Square.
+I know we are there due to the huge queues outside the Ice Cream Parlour.
+We then meander into Fisherman’s Wharf.
+We half-heartedly try and find the Hyde & Beach Street Cable Car Turnaround to purchase Muni Passes – we don’t find it that evening although we possibly walk past it at least twice – and then end up at The Cannery.

 Feeling a little light-headed and in need of food, I try to recall what was on the “Dinner Option List” I’d researched, printed off and consequently left back home.
 We were in Fisherman’s Wharf, and the only restaurant I could remember was Cioppino’s.
-Despite the fact that this was prime eating time on a Friday night, we were seated quickly, and I was soon nursing a Mai-Tai…
+Despite the fact that this was prime eating time on a Friday night, we were seated quickly, and I’m soon nursing a Mai-Tai as an appetiser.